 Proyecto 1867: Desastres y memoria en Puerto Rico [project's website]

 Puerto Rico georefenciado: Un mosaico de la costa [project's website]

-The Puerto Rico georreferenciado: Un mosaico de la costa consists in the georeferencing of aerial photographs from 1930-1931 and 1950-1951 for the coast of Puerto Rico; specifically for the area that covers at least one kilometer inland from the shoreline.
+Puerto Rico georreferenciado: Un mosaico de la costa consists of the georeferencing of aerial photographs from 1930-1931 and 1950-1951 for the coast of Puerto Rico.
 Georeferenced photographs allow their incorporation and use in a Geographic Information System (GIS), thus allowing their comparison and analysis with other geographic data of the island.
-On the project website you can download the photomosaics as georeferenced files (ECW format) or as non-georeferenced images (JPG format).
+On the project's website, users can download the photomosaics as georeferenced files (ECW format) or as non-georeferenced images (JPG format).
 Thus, both Geographic Information System (GIS) users and non-GIS users can download and utilize the aerial photographs.

 Misión Industrial de Puerto Rico: 40 años de lucha ambiental [project's website]

-Through the Misión Industrial de Puerto Rico: 40 años de lucha ambiental we documented different environmental cases in which Misión Industrial, one of the first Non-Governmental Environmental Organizations in Puerto Rico, was involved.
-Another objective of the project is to digitalize the documents and materials for environmental cases and make them available to the public.
-Thus, the page is a source of information and a research tool for the study of social-environmental movements and environmental history in Puerto Rico.
-The project also provides an opportunity for undergraduate students to conduct research and apply different research techniques (such as document review and interviews), and to develop information synthesis dissemination skills.
+Through the Misión Industrial de Puerto Rico: 40 años de lucha ambiental project, we documented different environmental cases in which Misión Industrial, one of the first Non-Governmental Environmental Organizations in Puerto Rico, was involved.
+Another objective of the project is to digitalize the documents and materials related to the cases and make them available to the public.
+Thus, the page is a source of information and, at the same time a research tool for the study of social-environmental movements and environmental history in Puerto Rico.